Approximations and Learning for Continuous State and Action MDPs under Average Cost Criteria: Introduction

-{\bf Approximations for the average cost criterion.} We note that the analysis of average cost problems is typically more challenging especially for problems with continuous spaces, as the stability (or the ergodicity) of the problem, plays a crucial role.
-For the average cost criterion, \cite{saldiAverage}, \cite[Theorem 4.14]{SaLiYuSpringer} provide error bounds for finite approximations, however, under total variation continuity of the transition models as well as certain mixing conditions.
+{\bf Approximations for the average cost criterion.} We note that the analysis of average cost problems is typically more challenging, especially for problems with continuous spaces, as the stability (or the ergodicity) of the problem plays a crucial role.
+For the average cost criterion, \citet{saldiAverage}, \citet[Theorem 4.14]{SaLiYuSpringer} provide error bounds for finite approximations; however, these results require total variation continuity of the transition models as well as certain mixing conditions.

-In our paper, we will relax the total variation continuity condition to weak or Wasserstein continuity.
+In this paper, we relax the total variation continuity condition to weak or Wasserstein continuity.